Sunday, December 14, 2025

 I can't recall if Troy has gotten out to this fast a start before.
 No, seriously.
 A mid-week road trip to Voorheesville was postponed (no make-up date set), sandwiched around home wins over Schalmont & LaSalle.
 And if coach Don Poutre says they're 4-0, take it as gospel.

-Next: The current homestand ends Monday vs. Mohonasen, and, after that, a return match with Joshua Yando & Cohoes at Cohoes Arena on Thursday before a 2 week break for the holidays.
+Next: The current homestand ends Monday vs. Mohonasen.
+Troy will be the road team vs. Lansingburgh on Tuesday, and, after that, a return match with Joshua Yando & Cohoes at Cohoes Arena on Thursday before a 2 week break for the holidays.

 Men's swimming & diving (united with CBA & Columbia):